Phi X 174: Recombination

 PhiX174 is able to undergo genetic recombination.
 Based on recombination frequencies obtained in genetic crosses, a genetic map was constructed.
 Recombination in phi X174 is associated with high negative interference, i.e., a positive correlation (negative interference) of recombinational events (see wikipedia crossover interference).

 Phylogenetics and diversity

-ΦX174 is closely related to other microviridae, especially the NC phage (e.g. NC1, NC7, NC11, NC16, NC37, NC5, NC41, NC56, NC51, etc.) and more distantly related to the G4-like phages and even more distantly related to the α3-like phage.
+ΦX174 is closely related to other microviruses, especially the NC phage (e.g. NC1, NC7, NC11, NC16, NC37, NC5, NC41, NC56, NC51, etc.) and more distantly related to the G4-like phages and even more distantly related to the α3-like phage.
 Rokyta et al. 2006 presented a phylogenetic tree of their relationships.

 Uses

 Experimental evolution

 ΦX174 has been used as a model organism in many evolution experiments.

 Biotechnology

 ΦX174 is regularly used as a positive control in DNA sequencing due to its relatively small genome size in comparison to other organisms, its relatively balanced nucleotide content — about 23% G, 22% C, 24% A, and 31% T, i.e., 45% G+C and 55% A+T, see the accession NC_001422.1 for its 5,386 nucleotide long sequence.
 Illumina's sequencing instruments use ΦX174 as a positive control, and a single Illumina sequencing run can cover the ΦX174 genome several million times over, making this very likely the most heavily sequenced genome in history.

 ΦX174 is also used to test the resistance of personal protective equipment to bloodborne viruses.

 ΦX174 has also been modified to enable peptide display (phage display) from the viral capsid G protein.